Efficiency in Pure-Exchange Economies with Risk-Averse Monetary Utilities: Characterization of Pareto Optima for Positively Homogeneous Risk-Averse Monetary Utilities

 \section{Characterization of Pareto Optima for Positively Homogeneous Risk-Averse Monetary Utilities}

 In this section, we provide the main result of this paper: a characterization of all (comonotone) Pareto-optimal allocations when each agent's preference is represented by a positively homogeneous risk-averse monetary utility.
-First, we recall the definition of a monetary utility.